-a) A portable handwashing station (avoid common bowls - use tippy taps), handwashing soap (bar or liquid) or hand sanitiser with at least 60% alcohol base.
+a) A portable handwashing station (avoid common bowls - use tippy taps), handwashing soap (bar or liquid) or hand sanitizer with at least 60 % alcohol base.

 Frequent hand hygiene must be part of the routine of everyday life in a school or office.
-Every person that enters a classroom, specialised room, hostel and office must wash their hands with soap and water or sanitise their hands, and again when leaving the classroom.
+Every person that enters a classroom must wash their hands with soap and water or sanitise their hands, and again when leaving the classroom.